 The first thing to do is set up a protocol for all the tasks and distribute the work evenly.
 Set a fixed time for video calls depending on the time zones of the members of your team.
-Make it a point that even though it is a remote team, each of the team members is always reachable in working hours.
+Make it a point that even though it is a remote team, each of the team members is always reachable during working hours.

-If you are a solo UX designer, ensure that you keep your colleague n the project in the loop and are in-sync with all the ideas and functioning of the project.
+If you are a solo UX designer, ensure that you keep your colleague n the project in the loop and are in sync with all the ideas and functioning of the project.

 Conducting meetings for your project team through video conferencing can also be helpful.
 You can use the following tools for the same